coateds/VagrantJenkinsDockerAsCode/continuous-integration.md

   * Sign in and create pw for root user
   * For now, everything will be done as root
   * Add ssh pub key
-    * root user, settings, ssh keys
+    * root user (icon upper right), settings, ssh keys
     * paste in key from client
       * `ssh-keygen -t rsa -C "coateds@outlook.com"`
       * `cat ~/.ssh/id_rsa.pub`